 If you don’t actually know what an NFT is, you might be experiencing some FOMO, as well as some confusion.
 How exactly does one sell a tweet?
 Here’s how it works.

 What are non-fungible tokens?

 Non-fungible tokens are digital creations that are made one-of-a-kind through the use of blockchain authentication; they enable ownership of digital property that is technically endlessly reproducible.
 Anyone can copy & paste an image, piece of digital art, or a social media post, so blockchain technology gives these creations a unique digital fingerprint that allows for ownership.

 “Non-Fungible” in this case means “not-interchangeable.”
 A dollar bill is fungible, you can trade it for an identical bill that has the same value.
 By using a blockchain ledger to make a digital creation one-of-a-kind, it becomes an asset that can be bought and sold–just like an oil painting.

-Although digital art collection is currently the hot use-case for NFTs, industry experts are predicting that NFTs will also be big in the coming metaverse as everything from user avatars to pictures to hang in your digital house.
+Although digital art collection is currently the primary use-case for NFTs, industry experts are predicting that NFTs will also be big in the coming metaverse as everything from user avatars to pictures to hang in your digital house.

 Examples of non-fungible tokens

 - Disaster Girl: An image of a girl smiling back at a camera in front of a house that’s on fire, commonly used as a meme.
 It sold for $470,000 in 2021.